How to Change Google Chrome Cache Location in Windows

 mklink /D "C:\Users\user\AppData\Local\Google\Chrome\User Data\Default\Cache" "E:\ChromeCache"

-Make sure to replace the paths with the correct ones for your system.Change Google Chrome Cache Location in Windows
+Make sure you use the right paths for your computer.Change Google Chrome Cache Location in Windows

-• A symbolic link named “Cache” will be created in the “Default” folder, pointing to the new cache folder on disk E.
+• A link called “Cache” will show up in the “Default” folder, leading to the new cache folder on disk E.

-Now, when you open Chrome, it will store its cache files in the new location you specified.
-This can be useful if you want to save space on your C drive or if you want to store the cache files on a faster disk.
+Now, when you use Chrome, it will save its cache files in the new place you picked.
+This can help if you need to free up some space on your C drive or if you want the cache to be on a quicker disk.

 Nyau Wai Hoe